History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The 15th-century church boasts arguably the best brasses and memorials in Surrey

-Lingfield is a large village in the south east of Surrey, close to the Kent border.
+Lingfield is a large village in the south-east of Surrey, close to the Kent border.
 It is best known for its racecourse, hosting race meetings every month of the year, with turf, harness-racing, National Hunt, and all-weather races.

 The course was originally used only for jump racing events, but in 1894 flat racing was added.
-The Derby Trial Stakes were first held at Lingfield in 1932 and the first Oaks Trials shortly after, and both these prestigious races are still held and highlight the annual racing calendar.
+The Derby Trial Stakes was first held at Lingfield in 1932 and the first Oaks Trials shortly after, and both these prestigious races are still held and highlight the annual racing calendar.

 The course was briefly closed during WWII, when the Home Guard used the home straight for marching practise and simulated attacks, and Italian prisoners of war were held in an internment camp on the estate.

 Also on the outskirts of Lingfield is Haxsted Mill, a double-frontage water mill in a beautiful location along the River Eden.
-The western half of the mill dates to 1580 on the foundations of an even earlier 14th century mill, while the eastern half was added in 1794.
+The western half of the mill dates to 1580 on the foundations of an even earlier 14th-century mill, while the eastern half was added in 1794.